Best Crypto Cards in El Salvador (2026)

 Local currency: USD

-El Salvador made history on September 7, 2021, becoming the world's first country to adopt Bitcoin as legal tender alongside the US dollar.
-The Bitcoin Law (Ley Bitcoin, Decreto Legislativo No. 57) requires all businesses to accept BTC for goods and services (with a practical exception for those lacking technology).
-President Nayib Bukele launched the Chivo Wallet with a $30 BTC bonus per citizen, purchased BTC for the national treasury (reportedly 5,800+ BTC by early 2026), and announced the Bitcoin-backed "Volcano Bond" to fund infrastructure including the proposed Bitcoin City near the Conchagua volcano.
+El Salvador made history on September 7, 2021, becoming the world's first country to adopt Bitcoin as legal tender alongside the US dollar under the Bitcoin Law (Ley Bitcoin).
+President Nayib Bukele launched the Chivo Wallet with a $30 BTC bonus per citizen, purchased BTC for the national treasury (reportedly 5,800+ BTC by early 2026), and announced the Bitcoin-backed "Volcano Bond."

 Banco Agricola (Bancolombia subsidiary, largest by assets, 100+ branches), Banco Cuscatlan (Grupo Terra), Davivienda El Salvador, and BAC Credomatic offer standard debit and credit cards with zero cashback on debit and 0.5-1% on credit cards with annual fees of $25-75.
-Crypto cards deliver 2-10% cashback at $0 annual fee - a pure upgrade in a dollarized, tax-exempt environment.
+Crypto cards deliver 2-5% rewards at $0 annual fee - a pure upgrade in a dollarized, tax-exempt environment.

 |---|---|---|---|---|---|